 Please check this page for updates or contact email@example.com for any queries.

-We're pleased to bring you a special online lecture as part of our new Cancer Chatter online series.
+In the meantime - We're pleased to bring you a special online lecture as part of our new Cancer Chatter online series.

 Where: Online.
 Note this is delivered via Zoom.
 Once registered via Eventbrite, you will be emailed a link to join the lecture prior to the event.
 Please check all mailboxes in case the email goes into your spam inbox.